It’s just one of those days when I have to have a mocha.

 The brain can only juggle so many tasks at one time.
 In fact, multitasking isn’t even real.
 You may think that you’re multitasking, but in reality, your mind is rapidly switching between tasks.
 Your brain can really only do one thing at a time — like either order Starbucks or plan your novel.

-No wonder when introverts turn inward, they become a bit air-headed.
+No wonder when introverts turn inward, we become a bit air-headed.
 If only I had a portable sign that said, “Processing, please wait.”

 Not every introvert suffers from this problem.
 My roommate in the above-mentioned scenario is an introvert who is impeccable with details.
 Hardly a thing escapes her sharp eye.
 In fact, after only seeing my glasses once, she kept insisting that they were mine.